 However, building such a one-step orchestrator introduces several unique challenges not addressed by prior work.
 Below, we outline these challenges and how they motivate the key design components of \ours.

 \textbf{\textit{Challenge I: Designing a data-preparation–aware reward mechanism for pipeline generation.}} Training a lightweight LLM to generate effective data preparation pipelines requires reliable supervision signals that reflect pipeline quality.
-However, obtaining such signals is difficult because no ground-truth—--or “golden”--—preprocessing pipelines exist for TQA.
-The only available supervision in typical TQA datasets is the gold answer to each question, which is insufficient for directly supervising pipeline construction.
+However, obtaining such signals is difficult because no ground-truth---or ``golden'' preprocessing pipelines'''---exists for TQA.
+The only available supervision in typical TQA datasets is final answers to each question, which is insufficient for directly supervising pipeline construction.

 A natural surrogate is to evaluate a generated pipeline using an LLM-as-Judge~\cite{son2024llmasjudge}: execute the pipeline, present the transformed table to an LLM, and check whether it can infer the correct answer.
 Yet this approach has three critical drawbacks: (i) Low accuracy.
 As shown in our experiments (Table~\ref{tab:main_results}, Section~\ref{sec:experiments}), even strong LLMs (e.g., Qwen3-8B) achieve under 80\% accuracy on WikiTQ when directly reasoning over tables, which means it may introduce noise into supervision signals. (ii) Sparse feedback.
 The evaluation yields only a binary reward per pipeline, providing little insight into which operations are helpful or harmful. (iii) High computational cost.
 Invoking an LLM-as-Judge for every pipeline drastically increases training cost.
 Thus, a verifiable, fine-grained, and low-cost reward mechanism is essential.